 At each reporting date, the Company assesses whether financial assets are credit impaired.
 The Company will consider a financial asset to be in default when the indebted party is unlikely to pay its obligations to the Company in full, without recourse by the Company to actions such as realizing security (if any).
 The Company elected to consider that default does not occur when a financial asset is 90 days past due as the Company has reasonable and supportable information to demonstrate that a more lagging default criterion is more appropriate and that default risk is not necessarily increased.
 In assessing whether an indebted party is in default, the Company will consider indicators that are qualitative (e.g. breach of conditions), quantitative (e.g. overdue status), and data developed internally and obtained from external sources.
 Inputs into the assessment of whether a financial asset is in default and their significance may vary over time to reflect circumstances.
-The same factors are considered when determining whether to write-off amounts charged to the ECL allowance for trade receivables against the customer accounts receivable is written-off directly to the bad debt expense.
+The same factors are considered when determining whether to write-off amounts charged to the ECL allowance for trade receivables against the customer accounts receivable.
+The assessment of the probability of default and loss given default is based on historical data adjusted for current customer circumstances.
+No customer accounts receivable is written-off directly to the bad debt expense.